| |

 Step By Step Upon Arrival

-- Sunday afternoon, writers meet with workshop leaders for a final recap and strategy session--1:30 PM till 3:00 PM.
+- Sunday afternoon, writers meet with workshop leaders for final recap and strategy session--1:30 PM till 3:00 PM.

 Conclusion